 - Minimize costly emergency work performed to save money and maintain optimal equipment functionality

-Let’s take a look at a checklist of what to consider when implementing a preventive maintenance plan.
+Let’s take a look at what to consider when implementing a preventive maintenance checklist

 1. Establish a Universal Definition of Preventive Maintenance